ur-tcs/programming-2-ex-2/README.md

 val res22: Boolean = true
 ```

+You are now prepared to solve the exercises in the file `ExTrees.scala` and implement the corresponding functions.

 ### Recursion on Strings

 In this exercise, you will write recursive functions that operate on strings.
 A string can be thought of as a list of characters.
 Like lists, we can apply the same structural recursion principles to strings.
 Each string has the `isEmpty`, `head` and `tail` methods similar to `IntList`: